AtakanYigit/sentient-ai/README.md

 lms server start
 ```

-Load your model in LM Studio
+Load your model in LM Studio.

 Start the Sentient AI:
 ```bash